mysql/mysql-shell-plugins/mrs_plugin/examples/mrs_notes/readme.md

 The `user` table holds the nickname of the user as well as the email address used for receiving invitation emails for shared notes.

-The `userHasNote` is used to managed the sharing of notes with other users.
+The `user_has_note` table is used to managed the sharing of notes with other users.

 As soon as selected notes need to be shareable between users it is necessary to add an abstraction layer.
 This layer then allows selective access to notes written by other users